Ukrainian–Soviet War

-The Ukrainian–Soviet War (українсько-радянська війна) is the term commonly used in post-Soviet Ukraine for the conflict between Ukrainian nationalist forces and the Bolsheviks from 1917–21.
-Many Ukrainians view the war as being between the Ukrainian People's Republic, and the Russian Soviet Federative Socialist Republic and Ukrainian Soviet Socialist Republic.
-The war ensued soon after the October Revolution, when Lenin dispatched Antonov's expeditionary group to Ukraine and Southern Russia.
+The Ukrainian–Soviet War (українсько-радянська війна) is the term commonly used in post-Soviet Ukraine for the events taking place between 1917 and 1921, nowadays regarded essentially as a war between the Ukrainian People's Republic and the Bolsheviks (Russian SFSR and Ukrainian SSR).
+The war ensued soon after the October Revolution when Lenin dispatched Antonov's expeditionary group to Ukraine and Southern Russia.

-Soviet historiography viewed the Bolshevik victory as the liberation of Ukraine from occupation by the armies of Western and Central Europe, as part of the Russian Civil War and Polish–Soviet War.
+Soviet historiography viewed the Bolshevik victory as the liberation of Ukraine from occupation by the armies of Western and Central Europe (including that of Poland).
 Conversely, modern Ukrainian historians consider it a failed war of independence by the Ukrainian People's Republic against the Bolsheviks.
-The conflict was complicated by the involvement of non-nationalist Ukrainians in the Revolutionary Insurgent Army of Ukraine, non-Bolshevik Russians in the White Army, and the armies of the Second Polish Republic, Austria-Hungary, and the German Empire, among others.
+The conflict was complicated by the involvement of the Revolutionary Insurgent Army of Ukraine, non-Bolshevik Russians of the White Army, and the armies of the Second Polish Republic, Austria-Hungary, and the German Empire, among others.

 Historiography

-In Soviet historiography and terminology, the armed conflict is depicted as part of the greater Russian Civil War: in Ukraine, this war was fought between the national government (led by Symon Petliura) and the Bolshevik government (led by Lenin).
+In Soviet historiography and terminology, the armed conflict is depicted as part of the greater Russian Civil War: in Ukraine, this war was fought between the national government (led by Symon Petliura) and the Russian Bolshevik government (led by Lenin).

 The war may be divided into three phases: